 Greetings

 Hello guys!
-My name is Alina Fidailevna and I will give you a lesson in fine arts.
+My name is Alina Fidailevna and I will teach you a fine arts lesson.
 So, let's start our drawing lesson.
-Drawing is not just a hobby, but a mastery of skills.
-We learn to fantasize, imagine - and then paint on paper with watercolors.
+Drawing is not just a hobby, but a skill to master.
+We learn to fantasize, imagine - and then depict on paper with watercolors.

-Everyone has on their tables: paints, White paper, brushes, pencils, eraser, palette.
+Everyone has paints on their tables, White paper, brushes, pencils, eraser, palette.

-What are we going to do in the lesson? (learn, reason, draw, evaluate)
+What will we do in class? (learn, reason, draw, evaluate)

 Check workplace

-For a landscape painter, the main goal is to convey a sense of the depth of space.
-The audience’s words: “I want to enter your picture” will be a huge praise.
-And this is not a miracle, it is enough to know the laws of aerial perspective, which you will get acquainted with in the lesson.
+The main goal of a landscape artist is to convey a sense of the depth of space.
+The words of the audience: “I want to enter your picture” will be a huge praise.
+And this is not a miracle; it is enough to know the laws of aerial perspective, which you will become familiar with in this lesson.

-Organization of perception and primary comprehension of new material by students.
+Organization of students’ perception and initial comprehension of new material.

 Working on new material.

-1. Air and atmosphere are rarely perfectly transparent.
-Smoke, dust, water vapor often create a haze, even on clear days this haze is clearly visible, the horizon is foggy, and in the distance gray and gray-blue tones prevail.
-Naturally, the main role the weather plays.
+1. The air and atmosphere are rarely perfectly transparent.
+Smoke, dust, and water vapor often create haze; even on clear days, this haze is clearly visible, the horizon is clouded, and gray and gray-blue tones predominate in the distance.
+Naturally, main role the weather is playing.
 This effect is called aerial perspective.
 (Slide 1)

-Carefully, look at what trees are on foreground?
-And what about the distance?
+Carefully, look at the trees foreground?
+What about distance?

-In the foreground, objects seem to be more contrasting, clear, and with distance they become less clear and completely disappear on the horizon, dissolving in solid blue or gray tones.
+In the foreground, objects seem more contrasting and clear, but with distance they become less clear and completely disappear on the horizon, dissolving in solid blue or gray tones.

-Shades of paints lose their brightness with increasing distance, fade.
+The shades of colors lose their brightness and turn pale with increasing distance.

-Warm colors in the foreground are replaced by cold colors in the background.
+Warm colors in the foreground are replaced by cool colors in the background.

-In the last lesson, you drew a sunset, where you learned to convey the transitions of color and tone by mixing colors to convey the character of the picture.
+In the last lesson, you painted a sunset, where you learned to convey the transitions of color and tone to convey the character of the picture by mixing paints.

-Today I propose to depict a sunrise, and a flock of cranes at sunrise.
+Today I propose to depict a sunrise, and at sunrise a flock of cranes.

 The back was cheerfully straightened,